Our People

 - creating new opportunities for learning and development for members

-There have been so many diverse and varied learning opportunities as a council member and perhaps one of the greatest benefits to date has been the ability to meet new people and make new relationships with a range of different people.
-Having the opportunity to represent members at both national and international levels was an absolute honor.
+There have been so many diverse and varied learning opportunities as a Council member and perhaps one of the greatest benefits to date has been the ability to meet new people and make new relationships with a range of different people.
+Having the opportunity to represent members at both national and international levels was an absolute honour.

 Christine Guttenbeil, Tangata Whenua WFOT Delegate

-I am privileged to have the opportunity to be a member of the OTNZWNA.
-It’s a great opportunity to share knowledge, ideas, and passion with likeminded people, in hopes to positivity impact our profession and the wider community as well as developing a range of skills along the way.
+I am privileged to have the opportunity to be a Council member of OTNZ-WNA.
+It’s a great opportunity to share knowledge, ideas, and passion with like-minded people, in the hope of positively impacting our profession and the wider communit, as well as developing a range of skills along the way.

-My experience with the association to date has been positive and inspiring.
+My experience as a Tangata Whenua Council member to date has been positive and inspiring.
 What I have valued most are the connections made with other Kaiwhakaora Ngangahau who are committed to upholding Te Tiriti o Waitangi and supporting a treaty relationship model to thrive within the organization and the profession.
-My goals is to continue that working partnership and to afford safe spaces for Te Ao Māori to be present and practiced not only by Tangata Whenua, but Tangata Tiriti as well so that we can all learn and grow together.
-I am passionate about developing Māori within the profession and want to ensure that they feel and are supported by the association, and that their concerns and aspirations are not only heard but acted on.
+My goal is to continue that working partnership and to afford safe spaces for Te Ao Māori to be present and practiced not only by Tangata Whenua, but Tangata Tiriti as well so that we can all learn and grow together.
+I am passionate about developing Māori within the profession and want to ensure that they feel, and are supported by the Association, and that their concerns and aspirations are not only heard but acted on.